Who is Tonya P. Wilkerson, and what does it have to do with UFOs?

 Early on May 19, 2024, I queried Grusch's "media team" as to whether Grusch knew Tonya Wilkerson or had any observations regarding Wilkerson with respect to UAP matters.
 I have received no reply as of the time of this post.
 I have also submitted questions directly to Wilkerson pertaining to any past involvement with UAP, including UAP-related interactions with Grusch at either NRO or NGA--but it would be somewhat surprising if someone with a nomination to a sensitive position pending before the Senate responded to such questions from any journalist, even one representing a major corporate media platform, much less little old me.

 However, at some point, nominee Wilkerson will receive a public confirmation hearing (and, given the nature of the position, perhaps a closed hearing as well) before the Senate Armed Services Committee.
 Perhaps one or more members of that committee will raise UAP-related issues during those proceedings, and/or in private meetings prior to the confirmation votes in committee and on the Senate floor, and/or in written questions submitted for the public record.
+[UPDATE (July 25, 2024): During the public hearing on the Wilkerson nomination conducted by the Armed Services Committee on July 11, 2024, no senator asked Ms. Wilkerson any UAP-related question.
+If any written question was submitted to the nominee on the subject after the hearing, it has not been posted on the committee's website.
+No date has yet been announced for a committee vote on the nomination.]

 To receive my UAP-related articles as they are published, click the "Subscribe" link and enter your email address.
 Your address will not be used for any commercial purpose.
 My gmail address is my full name.